w5xd/PacketThermometer/README.md

 While the PCB has multiple positions for placing sensors, the sketch only reports one of them.
 The board position for the TMP102 accommodates that chip's 0.5mm lead spacing.
 That small spacing is challenging to hand assemble.
-I succeeded on two boards, but in both cases, the first trip through the SMD oven resulted in one or more leads not connected.
+I succeeded on three boards, but in the first two attempts, I had to hand rework after the SMD oven bake resulted in one or more leads not connected.
+The third attempt used the technique in this
+<a href='https://www.youtube.com/watch?v=xPFujTJbUkI'>video</a> and resulted in all 6 leads nicely soldered.

 Power options
 <ul>